menu

 Demographics

-The population of Girdletree has a very low overall level of education: only 6.86% of people over 25 hold a 4-year college degree or higher.
+The citizens of Girdletree have a very low rate of college education: just 6.86% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Girdletree in 2022 was $61,684, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $246,736 for a family of four.
 However, Girdletree contains both very wealthy and poor people as well.
 Girdletree also has one of the higher rates of people living in poverty in the nation, with 31.97% of its population below the federal poverty line.